Startup Business Ideas for Students

 Today, you can accomplish almost everything virtually — even publishing a book.
 Ebooks provide an alternative to traditional publishing, making them cheaper for both authors and readers.
 Moreover, ebooks are far more sustainable than paper books.

 To get started, you’ll need writing experience and a topic idea for your ebook.
 Whether you choose to write a novel or a cookbook, the ebook market offers a huge profit potential while requiring minimal startup and overhead costs.
+Especially considering that ebooks made up over 10% of book sales in 2022.
 That makes this type of business a great choice for aspiring entrepreneurs.

 11. Social Media Influencer